Alexandra Piscupescu: Gymnastics career

-Personal life
+Coaching career

 After her retirement, she began to work as a trainer at the Clubul Sportul Studențesc.
 She has coached gymnasts such as Annaliese Dragan, who earned a spot for the 2024 Summer Olympics, Lisa Garac, who won bronze in teams at the 2023 Junior World Championships, and the national junior group.
 She is became a member of the Technical Committee at European Gymnastics in 2023.
-Picupescu began working at the Romanian Rhythmic Gymnastics Federation after her retirement and became its vice-president, but she resigned at the end of January 2025.
+Picupescu began working at the Romanian Rhythmic Gymnastics Federation after her retirement and became its vice-president, but she was removed as a national team coach in August 2024, and she resigned at the end of January 2025.

 In January 2025, Piscupescu was one of several Romanian rhythmic gymnasts who came forward with allegations of abuse from coaches.
 She recalled that the coaches repeatedly used insults, especially about intelligence, against gymnasts.
 Afterward, she resigned her position as vice-president of the Romanian federation, saying that "I never had the intention to denigrate anyone" in the course of making her allegations, but that she felt she could no longer be a member of an organization that she felt did not reflect her values.
 After making her allegations, Piscupescu herself was also accused of insulting and slapping young gymnasts.
+The police investigated the accusations and closed the case.

+In February 2026, Piscupescu won a lawsuit against the Romanian Rhythmic Gymnastics Federation for removing her as a coach of the national team and preventing her from attending an international judging course, held only once every Olympic cycle.
+She then won a judgement by the National Council for Combating Discrimination against both the Federation and Irina Deleanu for harassment.